Polski [Back to main page]

 The Einstein Telescope will consist of a triangular underground observatory with sides 10 kilometres long.
 Each side will host two laser interferometers arranged in an “X” configuration.
 By measuring minute changes in the distance between suspended mirrors at the ends of these arms — as small as one thousandth of the diameter of a proton — ET will detect passing gravitational waves.
 The design includes two sets of interferometers: one optimized for low frequencies (using cryogenically cooled mirrors to reduce thermal noise) and another for high frequencies, allowing the observatory to cover a broad range of sources and timescales.

 The Einstein Telescope will be about ten times more sensitive than current detectors such as LIGO, Virgo, and KAGRA.
 This higher sensitivity will allow scientists to observe thousands of gravitational-wave events every year, reaching back to the time when the first stars and galaxies were forming.
-It will make possible the precise measurement of neutron star properties, tests of Einstein’s theory of General Relativity under extreme conditions, and the search for primordial gravitational waves that carry information from the earliest moments after the Big Bang.
+It will make it possible to perform precise measurement of neutron star properties, tests of Einstein’s theory of General Relativity under extreme conditions, and the search for primordial gravitational waves that carry information from the earliest moments after the Big Bang.

 The Einstein Telescope will also work in close connection with other astronomical observatories to form part of the global multimessenger network, linking gravitational-wave detections with observations of light, neutrinos, and cosmic rays.
 Such combined observations will help identify the origins of the most energetic phenomena in the Universe, from gamma-ray bursts and magnetar flares to the merging of compact stellar remnants.